BAJAJ BROKING

 Cash and Carry vs Reverse Cash and Carry

-Cash and carry arbitrage and reverse cash and carry arbitrage are two sides of the same strategy.
-The key difference lies in how the price of the futures contract compares to the spot price.
-In cash and carry arbitrage, you buy the asset in the spot market and sell the futures contract when the futures are priced higher than the spot.
-This is seen in a contango market, where traders expect prices to rise over time.
+In cash and carry arbitrage, you buy the asset in the spot market and sell its futures when futures are costlier.
+This usually happens in a contango market, where people expect prices to rise in the future.

-On the other hand, in reverse cash and carry arbitrage, you short-sell the asset in the spot market and buy the futures contract when the futures are underpriced.
-This happens during backwardation, when the spot price is higher than the futures.
+In reverse cash and carry arbitrage, you do the opposite.
+You short-sell the asset in the spot market and buy the futures when they are priced lower.
+This is common during backwardation.

 Conclusion

-Reverse cash and carry arbitrage is a clear and structured trading strategy used in futures markets.
-It involves selling the asset at a higher spot price and buying a lower-priced futures contract.
-This approach lets you take advantage of price differences without relying on market direction.
+Reverse cash and carry arbitrage is a structured way to use futures markets.
+It involves short-selling at the spot price and buying back through a lower futures contract.
+The idea is simple—use the pricing mismatch instead of predicting market trends.

 Share this article: